BMWire/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3. 2-print_alphabet.py - Print the alphabet from the equivalent ASCII values.
 4. 3-print_alphabt.py - Print the alphabet without letters q and e.
 5. 4-print_hexa.py - Print the hexadecimal equivalent of a number.
+6. 5-print_comb2.py - Print numbers from 00 - 99
+7. 6-print_comb3.py - Print all the possible combinations of two digits.
+8. 7-islower.py - Function that checks for lowercase characters
+9. 8-uppercase.py - Function that prints a string in uppercase followed by a new line